How To Use a Fake Number to Call Someone (Spoof a Phone Number)

-There are a number of reasons that people spoof caller ID numbers for a wide variety of reasons.
+People spoof caller ID numbers for a wide variety of reasons.
 Some are younger children or teenagers performing the classic prank call to their neighbor or the teacher at their school they don’t like.
-The prank is normally harmless, but thanks to advancements in technology, it’s all too easy to track a phone number back to the source.
+The prank is normally harmless enough, but thanks to advancements in technology, it’s all too easy to track a phone number back to the source.
 Plus, with more and more people slowly learning to simply ignore calls from unfamiliar numbers, sending them to voicemail to screen automatically, it’s made pulling off a classic prank call trickier.
 However, by spoofing a number that the prank’s victim will take a call from, pranksters are still able to operate.

 Is Spoofing Your Phone Number Legal?

 The same distinction holds if you’re looking to use your false number to commit any kind of crime including, most notably, fraud.
 There’s a big difference between calling a number with your spoofed or secondary number to hide your identity for safety reasons, and calling someone under false circumstances in order to gain access to improper documents or to pretend to be someone you aren’t.
 The actual act of hiding your number behind a secondary number is legal.
 It’s what you do with that number that can get you into trouble.
 If you think carefully about what you’re doing before you do it, you’ll be fine.

 Choosing a Type of Spoof Number